onfido/onfido-ios-sdk/README.md

 ### Sample App

-We have included a Sample App to show how to integrate with the Onfido SDK.
-Check out the SampleApp directory.
+We have included sample apps to show how to integrate with the Onfido SDK using both Swift and Objective-C. Check out respectively the `SampleApp` and `SampleAppObjC` directories.

 ### Support